|Some Theoretical Issues|

 This saw-filing jig was patented in 1876, patent number 173,866, by Elias Roth, of New Oxford, Pennsylvania.
 The circular part, B, allows you to set the bevel angle, the temporary guide E to set the rake.
 The jig slides in slots on the sides of the clamp that holds the saw, implying no ability to change the file slope.

 While much praised in articles of the time, this jig did not get saw filers beating a path to Mr. Roth's door.
 There are many patents for variations on this tool, many much more complicated and none which you can build quickly out of wood.

 In their 1902 Lumberman's catalog, they advertised this as Especially Designed to Assist Those Not Skilled in the Art of Saw Filing to File a Saw Correctly.
 I wonder about the psychology of that ad.
-A person buying this first has to admit to themselves they are not skilled in the art of saw filing.
-They would have to put aside the advice of their pals who said that real men file freehand.
-I wonder if Disston shipped in plane brown wrapping paper?
+A person buying this filing guide first had to admit to themselves they were not skilled in the art of saw filing.
+Purchasers would have to put aside the advice of their pals who said that real men file freehand.
+I wonder if Disston shipped the filing guide in plane brown wrapping paper?

 The first saw filing guide I encountered in the wild was based on this patent by James Speed - the Speed Corp patented Saw Filing Guide.
 Patent number 2,495,991.

 The rake angle is controlled by the rotation of the file.
 You turn the file handle, #17, then tighten the nut, #21, to hold that angle.

 The bevel angle is set by rotating the whole assembly including the upper disc #10 about the lower disc #1, which sits on the saw teeth.
 The arm #13 on the upper disc has a small boss #14 on the underside which catches small holes #15 in the upper disc.

 If you exert any force while filing, or if the file catches, the discs rotate pretty freely, giving you an unexpected new bevel angle.